mpeeples2008/ArchNetSci/_book/08-spatial-interaction.md

 library(geosphere)
 d <- as.matrix(distm(dat[, c(7, 6)])) / 1000

-# Dj is ineitial set as a vector of 1s like Wj
+# Dj is initial set as a vector of 1s like Wj
 Dj <- Wj

 # Create objects for keeping track of the number